RadicalGarlic/angular/README.md

 Directives are basically any custom HTML element/attribute that you can create.
 Components are actually directives.
 "Directives are instructions in the DOM."

+# Directives

+Attribute and structural directives.

+Attribute directives kind of look like HTML element attributes.

+Structural directives change the structure of the DOM (ngIf, etc.).
+They are also marked with an asterisk in HTML templates.
+An element can only have one structural directive (no combining ngFor and ngIf).

+ng generate directive some-new-directive

 # Misc

 Scope of CSS files is blocked to only the component it's a part of.
 Angular enforces this by adding its own unique attributes to elements so the CSS can differentiate.
 This is similar to "shadow DOM".

+It's actually best practice to do initialization in `ngOnInit` rather than the constructor.
+Find out why.

 # Original README
 ```